marklogic/kafka-marklogic-connector/README.md

 - If no records are returned on a poll call, the duration of the call will be logged
 - Any exception thrown during execution of the poll call will be logged at the ERROR level and will include the stacktrace

+### Source connector error handling

+Per Kafka's recommendation for error handling for source connectors, the MarkLogic Kafka connector catches and logs any error that occurs when Kafka polls the connector.

+The level of detail in a logged error can be controlled by adjusting [Kafka logging](https://docs.confluent.io/platform/current/connect/logging.html).
+The package to configure in Kafka's Log4J logging is `com.marklogic.kafka`.
+If set to "DEBUG", the error message will be logged at the "ERROR" level and the error stacktrace will be logged at the "DEBUG" level.
+Otherwise, the error message will be logged at the "ERROR" level and the stacktrace will not be logged.

+In addition, always check the MarkLogic server log files, particularly those associated with the MarkLogic app server that the connector connects to, for additional information about the error.

+For any errors pertaining to execution of the Optic query run by the connector, it is often helpful to debug these by running the Optic query via [MarkLogic's qconsole tool](https://docs.marklogic.com/guide/qconsole/intro).
+You may find it helpful to simplify the query as much as possible, get it working, and then progressively build the query back up until it fails.

 ## Configuring how data is written to MarkLogic